Close Harmony is cool

-Guests are quickly friends - we come for the singing, we stay for the friendships.
+Guests are quickly friends - come for the singing, stay for the friendships

 WHO ARE YOU?

-The Jubil-Aires are men of various ages, many of whom are supported in this hobby by their wives (the Jubil-Ladies) and significant others, who love to sing and enjoy the company of others who share their passion for barbershop music.
+The Jubil-Aires are men and women of various ages, many of whom are supported in this hobby by their wives, husbands, significant others (the Jubil-Ladies/Lads), who love to sing and enjoy the company of others who share their passion for barbershop music.
 Some are retired and some are not.
 Some are married and some are not.
 Some are older and some are younger, but we are all young at heart, especially when we sing.
 Some of our best friends are fellow Jubil-Aires, and many of us never met before joining the chorus.
 The best way to get to know who we are is to visit us for a couple rehearsals and see if this is the right group for you.

 A quartet of friends that perform - on or off the links.